-Dr. Kalam begins by narrating an incident that happened when he was a 5th standard student.
-He talks about his teacher called Sivasubramaniam Iyer, who one day, taught him and is classmates about how birds fly.
+Dr. Kalam begins by narrating an incident that happened when he was a student of the 5th grade.
+He talks about his teacher called Sivasubramaniam Iyer, who one day, taught him and his classmates about how birds fly.
 The teacher drew images of birds on the blackboard and explained to them the basic principles of flight.
-He noticed that thirty out of the forty students did not understand the lesson and therefore, he took his students along with him to the nearby beach on the small island of Rameshwaram in the southern most tip of India where they lived.
+He noticed that thirty out of the forty students did not understand the lesson and therefore, he took his students along with the young Dr, Kalam to the nearby beach on the small island of Rameswaram in the southernmost tip of India where they lived.
 He asked the students to observe birds that were flying in the sky and said that the flapping of the wings by birds caused lift which enabled them to fly.
 That was the day Dr. Kalam decided that he would study aeronautical science later on in life.

 Swamiji opened a copy of the Srimad Bhagavad Gita and read out to him some Shlokas from the 11th chapter which is about the Vishvaroopa Darshan of Krishna.
 Swamiji said that Krishna asked Arjuna, who was filled with self-doubt and despondency, to fight all adversities and to learn to defeat his defeatist tendency.

 Dr. Kalam compares this teaching with Thirukkural #623

 (idumbaikku idumbai paduppar idumbaikku idumbai padaa adhavar) (Kural 623)

 Literal translation: “Those who give sorrow to sorrow, when in sorrow, never suffer from sorrow”

 The couplet means that “Those who neither shake nor become weak when affected by sorrows but fight them fiercely, can easily win over them and drive them away.”